 I am a Toronto-based digital textile artist and educator.
 I explore the hybridization of traditional mediums and digital technologies through intuitive experimentation with multiple mediums, surfaces, technological approaches, and all of their relationships to each other.
-Using traditional surface design methods and digital softwares, my work reflects upon themes of mental health, migration, and her own cultural history.
-I am an intuitive artist and a curious learner of all things that ignite my imagination.
+Using traditional surface design methods and digital softwares, my work reflects upon themes of mental health, migration, and my own cultural history.

 Proposal and budget writing, writing contracts, job recruitment, giving performance reviews, project management, jurying proposals, understanding policies, chairing meetings, workshop facilitation, anti-oppression best practices